 Blending Pinot Noir with other varieties is a practice that most winemakers do to enhance its color since it originally has a pale color by itself.
 At the same time, some winemakers choose to blend it to reduce the overall production cost.

 This grape variety can be challenging to grow since it is sensitive to heat and requires high maintenance.
 It explains the substantial price tag that often comes with Pinot Noir.
 The Pinot Noir grape grows optimally only in specific vineyards, and it has the least chances of thriving in areas with warmer climates.

 Pinot Noir is famous for its fruity aroma and flavor.
-Unlike the other red wines, it contains a low amount of tannin, which contributes to its smooth texture and slightly sweet taste.
+Compared with other reds like Cabernet, it contains a low amount of tannin, which contributes to its smooth texture and slightly sweet taste.

 The taste profile is climate-dependent, so the Pinot Noir grapes coming from a warm climate have a richer expression reminiscent of red berries, blackberries, and cherries.
 The grapes that came from colder climates, on the other hand, tend to have more prominent earthy aromas and flavors.

 Burgundy in Eastern France is home to Pinot Noir.
 But it is also an essential red wine grape variety in New Zealand, Alsace, Oregon, Champagne, and Germany.

 Today, its global production even widely extends to the coolest parts of Australia, Chile, and California.
 It also had started to make significant progress in South Africa and Canada.
 Pinot Noir grapes require noting less than optimal condition, a cold climate, and delicate handling to produce exceptional wines.

 Fret not if you feel like, still have a long way to thoroughly learn the basics of how to best pair wine with food.
 It sometimes takes years of wine tasting before you can start doing it like a pro.